ConsciousnessCraft/NURBS_SURFACE/README.md

 ## NURBS Surfaces

-**NURBS (Non-Uniform Rational B-Splines)** are mathematical representations used for generating and representing curves and surfaces.
-They are widely used in computer graphics, CAD (Computer-Aided Design), and 3D modeling because they offer great flexibility and precision.
+**NURBS (Non-Uniform Rational B-Splines)** surfaces are a powerful mathematical representation used for modeling complex shapes in computer graphics, CAD (Computer-Aided Design), and 3D modeling.
+NURBS surfaces are defined by a grid of control points, allowing for precise control over the surface geometry and enabling the representation of both simple and intricate shapes.

 ### Key Features: